Ulfada/bjcp-elk/README.md

 This repository uses the content of the 2015 BJCP Style Guide only as a personal **educational** purpose.

+The BJCP data or any derivative output are protected by the BJCP Copyright and should not be marketed for profit or integrated or embedded in websites without the BJCP agreement.

 The most current version of the BCJP Style Guide can be found on the [BJCP web site](https://www.bjcp.org/).

 ELK is a stack composed of [Elasticsearch](https://www.elastic.co/products/elastic-stack) and [Kibana](https://www.elastic.co/products/kibana) that provides at-a-glance insights into the Style Guide and enables you to drill down into details.